betsemes/MyBB-Inactive-User/README.md

 ### Installation
 * Upload the contents of the **/inc** folder to your forum's **/inc** folder.
 * Go to **Configuration \>\> Plugins**	and click on **Install & Activate**.

+### Changes for version 0.1.1-alpha.1
+* Documentation included with the plugin distribution.
+* A few unreported bugs were caught and fixed.

 ### Changes for version 0.1.1-alpha
 * Backslash bug fixed